-The re-launched suite of UCD university teaching and learning programmes offers academics, at different stages of their careers, opportunities to review and improve their teaching skills and their understanding of approaches and theories in effective higher education.
-Benefits for academics at the start of their careers include the development of skills to work effectively in the classroom and draw on pedagogical theory to inform their teaching.
-The programmes offer more experienced staff the opportunity to re-energise their teaching and to try out new approaches to assessment and curriculum design.
+The Professional Programmes in University Teaching and Learning (delivered by UCD Teaching and Learning) offer faculty and staff who teach, opportunities to review and improve their teaching skills and their understanding of approaches and theories in effective higher education.
+Benefits for faculty at the start of their careers include the development of skills to work effectively in the classroom and draw on pedagogical theory to inform their teaching.
+The programmes offer more experienced faculty the opportunity to re-energise their teaching and to try out new approaches to assessment and curriculum design.